nautobot/nautobot/nautobot/docs/user-guides/getting-started/ipam.md

 ![Assign IP address 3](../images/getting-started-nautobot-ui/35-assign-address-3.png)

-## De-duplicating IPAddresses

-+++ 2.0.0

-After upgrading to Nautobot v2.0, in order to satisfy new uniqueness constraints, the data migrations may duplicate `IP Addresses` across different `Namespaces`.
-Check out this [IP Address Merge tool](../ip-address-merge-tool.md) to collapse unnecessarily duplicated `IP Addresses`.

 ## Finding an IP Address for an Interface

 1. Click on **Devices** on the top-level navigation menu